FDPMonitor/fdp-monitor-privacy/index.md

 ## Third Parties

 No data is shared with third parties.
 The App does not contain advertisements or social media integrations.

+## Subscriptions

+FDP Monitor is available via auto-renewable subscription (monthly or yearly) through the Apple App Store.
+Subscription purchases are processed by Apple.
+We do not have access to your payment information.
+For details on how Apple handles your data, please refer to Apple's Privacy Policy.

 ## Data Retention